Arnaud73/ngx-matomo/README.md

 }
 ```

+## Track newly generated outlinks and downloads
+If you use the link tracking feature to measure outlinks and downloads, Matomo needs to re-scan the entire DOM for newly added links whenever your DOM changes.
+Just call ```this.matomoTracker.enableLinkTracking();``` after your DOM has been modified.

 ## Tips
 You can add two websites on Matomo, one for production, and another one for dev environment.
 And use them like that: